2002 Winter Olympics figure skating scandal: Post-Olympics aftermath

 On April 30, 2002, the ISU announced that Le Gougne and Gailhaguet were suspended for three years for their roles in the scandal and also prohibited from attending the 2006 Winter Olympics.
 Although at least one eye-witness to Le Gougne's outburst in the hotel lobby reported that she had specifically confessed to a deal with the Russians, Cinquanta claimed there was no evidence that the Russians were involved in the incident.
-The ISU never made any serious investigation of their alleged involvement.

-On July 31, 2002, Italian authorities in Venice arrested Russian organized crime boss Alimzhan Tokhtakhounov on U.S. charges that he masterminded the fix at the Olympics.
+On July 31, 2002, Italian authorities in Venice arrested organized crime boss Alimzhan Tokhtakhounov on U.S. charges that he masterminded the fix at the Olympics.
 He was released from Italian police custody without being charged, amidst attempts to have him extradited to the United States in 2002–2003.

-In 2004, The ISU voted to change the 6.0 judging system because it was considered to be too subjective.
-As a result, the International Judging System (IJS) was created to score a skater based on the technological grade of execution of the elements and gives a true numerical, mathematical score.

-In addition to disciplining Le Gougne and Gailhaguet, in 2002 the ISU adopted a policy of secret judging as part of a new system for figure skating.
+In 2004, the ISU voted to change the 6.0 judging system because it was considered to be too subjective.
+As a result, the International Judging System (IJS) was created to score a skater based on the technical grade of execution of the elements and gives a true numerical, mathematical score.
+In addition to disciplining Le Gougne and Gailhaguet, the ISU adopted a policy of secret judging as part of a new system for figure skating.
 Judges' marks are posted anonymously, as part of the new ISU Judging System for figure skating.
 While the ISU claimed this secrecy freed judges from pressure from their federations, critics noted that, instead of preventing judges from cheating, secrecy prevented the public and media from being able to identify cheating.
 Following the 2014 Sochi Olympics, the ISU Congress changed this policy, and ended anonymous judging to "increase transparency" in the process.

 In March 2003, a group of skating officials who were unhappy with the ISU's leadership and handling of the crisis in the sport announced the formation of the World Skating Federation.
 Their attempt to take control of competitive figure skating away from the ISU failed.
 TSU or their respective national federations banished several of the persons involved with establishing the new federation from the sport of ice skating.
 Those banned included Ronald Pfenning, referee of the pairs competition at the Salt Lake City Olympics; Sally Stapleford; Jon Jackson; and other witnesses to Le Gougne's outburst.

 Documentary

+In 2021, one of the episodes of Netflix documentary series Bad Sport showcases this controversial event.
 In early 2022, former skater Tara Lipinski and her husband Todd Kapostasy (a producer of sports documentaries) were co-producers of the 4-part docu-series titled Meddling, which studied the 2002 skating controversy at the Salt Lake City Olympics.
 It was broadcast on NBC subsidiaries.

-In 2021, one of the episodes of Netflix documentary series Bad Sport showcases this controversial event.